Home2026-04-10T15:29:09-05:00

 A long-time TTRPG group’s site for presenting thoughts and observations on a hobby-lifestyle that’s suddenly become mainstream.
 This domain has been in constant operation, in many forms, since 2001.
 Usually shifting based on what we’re playing, mostly for presenting information to our local group.

 In December of 2024 we started dabbling in game mechanic design.
 The current revision can be found at AxiomRPG using the button below.
-It’s playable and free to anyone interested in personal use.
-We’re still testing various parts ourselves.
-Adjustments might show up after each bi-weekly session.
+It’s playable and free for personal use.
+We’re still actively play testing various aspects.
+Adjustments usually show up after each bi-weekly session.
 There is no formal setting included with the core rules.

-We worked up four full settings in a complete ‘sourcebook’ style format, also free for personal use.
-Links to summary pages can be found below.
+The four full settings, in a complete ‘sourcebook’ style format, are also free for personal use.
+Find summary pages below.
+All Genre Catalogs can be found, in their entirety, on the AxiomRPG website.

 One engine.
 Any world.